Empowering a new generation of Americans

 The Center for Working Families® (CWF) is a new approach to help low-income families reach financial stability.
 The CWF approach brings together – or bundles – access to a full range of essential economic supports, including income enhancement and work supports, employment services, and asset building services in one convenient location to help families build self-sufficiency, stabilize their finances, and move up the economic ladder.
 This model teaches clients to “Earn It”, “Keep It” and “Grow It.”

-During the year 2015, the CWF program assisted a total of 517 low-income individuals/families.
+Last year, the CWF program assisted more than 50 low-income individuals/families.
 Those participants benefited from integrated employment services coupled with income supports and financial education with individualized financial coaching geared towards helping them become financially stable and reach long-term economic self-sufficiency.